apache/singa/doc/en/docs/installation.md

 ## FAQ

+* Q: Error from 'import singa' using PySINGA installed from wheel.

+    A: Please check the detailed error from `python -c  "from singa import _singa_wrap"`.
+Sometimes it is caused by the dependent libraries, e.g. there are multiple versions of protobuf or missing of cudnn.
+Following steps show the solutions for different cases
+    1. check the cudnn and cuda and gcc versions, cudnn5 and cuda7.5 and gcc4.8/4.9 are preferred. if gcc is 5.0, then downgrade it. if cudnn is missing or not match with the wheel version, you can download the correct version of cudnn into ~/local/cudnn/ and
+        ```
+        echo "export LD_LIBRARY_PATH=/home/<yourname>/local/cudnn/lib64:$LD_LIBRARY_PATH" >> ~/.bashrc
+        ```
+    2. if it is the problem related to protobuf, then better install protobuf from source into a local folder, say ~/local/;
+       Decompress the tar file, and then
+       ```
+       ./configure --prefix=/home/<yourname>local
+       make && make install
+       echo "export LD_LIBRARY_PATH=/home/<yourname>/local/lib:$LD_LIBRARY_PATH" >> ~/.bashrc
+       source ~/.bashrc
+    3. if it cannot find other libs including python, then please create virtual env using pip or conda;
+       and then install SINGA via
+       ```
+       pip install --upgrade <url of singa wheel>
+       ```

 * Q: Error from running `cmake ..`, which cannot find the dependent libraries.

     A: If you haven't installed the libraries, please install them.
 If you installed